-- Green projects are overperforming and can continue with their implementation.
-The project may be eligible for fast-track benefits. - White projects are performing according to plan, or have a low risk, and can continue with their implementation. - Orange projects have a medium risk and need mitigation actions to overcome challenges.
-The monitoring panel will impose conditions on the project, which will need to be fulfilled within a given period of time (it may range between 2 weeks and 2 months).
-If the conditions are not fulfilled satisfactorily, the project will be categorised as red.
-If the conditions are fulfilled, the project may be moved to white. - Red projects have a high risk for EIT Community and payments will be withheld (see section 8 "Payment schedule").
-The EIT Community monitoring panel will impose strong conditions on the project, to be fulfilled within two weeks.
+- fulfilled satisfactorily, the project will be categorised as red.
+If the conditions are fulfilled, the project may be moved to white. - Red projects have a high risk for EIT Urban Mobility and payments will be withheld (see section 8 "Payment schedule").
+The EIT Urban Mobility monitoring panel will impose strong conditions on the project, to be fulfilled within two weeks (or a so called "freeze period" may be foreseen).
 If the conditions are fulfilled, the project may be moved to orange or white.
 If the conditions are not fulfilled satisfactorily, this will lead to a reduction in financial support for the project, or a recommendation that the project is stopped.
-If the recommendation is to stop the project, the issue will be escalated to the EIT Community CEO and COO, who will take the final decision based on the report produced by the monitoring panel.
-EIT Community may commission an independent review by an external expert to inform this decision.
+If the recommendation is to stop the project, the issue will be escalated to the EIT Urban Mobility CEO and CFO, who will take the final decision based on the report produced by the monitoring panel.
+EIT Urban Mobility may commission an independent review by an external expert to inform this decision.
 If the project is stopped, it will undergo final reporting and review (see section 7) to determine the final balance payment (amount of funding to be paid to/reimbursed by the project partners).